summer-solutions/orm/README.md

     engine.SetEntityLogMeta("user_name", "john", entity)

     receiver := NewLogReceiver(engine)
-    err := receiver.Digets() //it will wait for new messages in queue }
+    receiver.Digets() //it will wait for new messages in queue }

 ```